input-output-hk/cardanodocs.com-archived/_docs/timeline/2017-01-02-bootstrap.md

 The Bootstrap era is the period of Cardano SL existence that allows only fixed predefined users to have control over the system.
 The set of such users (the bootstrap stakeholders) is defined in [`gcdBootstrapStakeholders`](https://github.com/input-output-hk/cardano-sl/blob/f73d41b2bbd0a823911490974a71608fb4dbe014/core/Pos/Core/Genesis/Types.hs#L74).
-Purpose of Bootstrap era is to address concern that at the beginning of mainnet majority of stake will probably be offline (which protocol broken at start).
+Purpose of Bootstrap era is to address concern that at the beginning of Mainnet majority of stakeholders will probably be offline (in such a situation protocol would be broken at the start).

 The Bootstrap era will end when bootstrap stakeholders will vote for it.
 Special update proposal will be formed, where a particular constant will